planetarium/bencodex/JSON.md

 This specification defines a standard way to represent a Bencodex value to (a subset of) JSON and how to decode/encode them.

+Note that this specification is a separate specification from Bencodex itself.
+Bencodex implementations are not required to implement this specification.

 ### Conventions Used in This Document

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",